 Drizzle migrations on Cloudflare D1

-Drizzle is now my favourite ORM for Sql databases when writing typescript applications.
-I was using Kysely for a while and think it worked well, but there are a few things that in my opinion is slightly better with Drizzle:
+Drizzle is now my favourite ORM for SQL databases in TypeScript.
+I used Kysely for a while and it was fine, but a few things push me towards Drizzle:

-• The typescript types are generated based on the schema file that also are used for migrations, so there's one source of truth.
-With Kysely you need to make sure the types match with the migration files which can lead to some nasty bugs.
+• The TypeScript types are generated from the same schema file used for migrations, so there's a single source of truth.
+With Kysely you have to keep the types in sync with the migration files yourself, which is one of those things that's easy to get subtly wrong.

 Installation and config